aktos-io/aecad/README.md

   - Virtual layers: Grouping some drawings at the same physical layer
   - Printable schematics:
     - Cross references (like in EPlan)
-    - Separate annotation table which is open for editing by hand.
+    - Separate footprint annotation table which is open for editing by hand.
+    - PCB Design rule definitions: You are not allowed to place your components onto the PCB freely, for example manufacturer requires you to place parasitic capacitors as close as possible to the MCU pins.
+This should (and will) be possible at the definition (schematic) step.

 ### PCB editor
   - A complete graphics editor (including align tool, rulers, etc.)